agu3rra/devsecops-workshop/docs/readme.md

 Can we get vault to be accessed via a managed identity instead of a service principal?
 It is not listed at [MS docs](https://learn.microsoft.com/en-us/entra/identity/managed-identities-azure-resources/managed-identities-status) as supported, but neither is a data collection, so let's assume that it is possible for a moment.

-💡Use the user-assigned managed account and tie it to the storage account; Then we may not need to use Vault for the data collection.
-As we can say data collection uses that same user-account which will have access to storage and we are able to forward our logs!
-AFTER LUNCH!
+💡Use the user-assigned managed account and tie it to the storage account.
+Then we may not need to use Vault for the data collection at all.
+We can have the data collection rule use that same user-account which has access to the storage account (associated with our one blob storage), and we should be able to forward our logs even without Vault access on a `private` blob storage!

 Ok, I was able to assign the user-assigned managed account to the storage account and also to the data collection rule.
 I saw them reflected in Azure UI.
-I'll wait for some time until I can see logs in there.
-If this worked then I can create a service principal to use with the CLI app I intent to demonstrate has blob listing capabilities.
+I'll wait for some time until I can see logs in there If this worked then I can create a service principal to use with the CLI app I intent to demonstrate has blob listing capabilities.

 I'll reboot the VM to see if that gets any logs flowing.
 I see very little activity in Log Analytics.

 Reading doc on how to [send AMA logs to event hub or storage](https://learn.microsoft.com/en-us/azure/azure-monitor/agents/azure-monitor-agent-send-data-to-event-hubs-and-storage?tabs=linux%2Cwindows-1).
 [This](https://learn.microsoft.com/en-us/azure/azure-monitor/agents/azure-monitor-agent-send-data-to-event-hubs-and-storage?tabs=linux%2Cwindows-1#whats-supported) tells me that both Event Hub and Storage are supported.
 [Pre-requisites](https://learn.microsoft.com/en-us/azure/azure-monitor/agents/azure-monitor-agent-send-data-to-event-hubs-and-storage?tabs=linux%2Cwindows-1#prerequisites) indicate I am missing an association of the `user-assigned` account to the VM.
 [This](https://learn.microsoft.com/en-us/azure/azure-monitor/agents/azure-monitor-agent-send-data-to-event-hubs-and-storage?tabs=linux%2Cwindows-1#create-dcr-association-and-deploy-azure-monitor-agent) indicates AMA settings I need to add in order to have AMA use the associated user-assigned id.

 Intersting. [log_analytics_linked_storage_account](https://registry.terraform.io/providers/hashicorp/azurerm/latest/docs/resources/log_analytics_linked_storage_account) indicates it can be possible to integrate log analytics with storage directly.
 Perhaps I will need this.

 **EUREKA!** Following the MS Docs above was really key.
 I now see logs being moved to Azure Blob Storage.